SampathKumarKolichalam/SampathKumarKolichalam/README.md

 - Built scalable Spring Boot and Node.js microservices for authentication, user profile, and recruiter workflows.
 - Developed reusable frontend components using React.js and Tailwind CSS for a resume intelligence platform.
 - Integrated MongoDB, MySQL, and Apache Solr for storage, analytics, and high-speed candidate search.
-- Created PySpark pipelines and Airflow DAGs for automated resume parsing workflows on Databricks.
+- Developed automated resume parsing pipelines using PySpark and Airflow over distributed Hadoop clusters.
 - Delivered recruiter dashboards in Power BI using Delta Lake as the analytical backend.
 - Managed CI/CD and cloud deployments using Docker, GitHub Actions, and AWS ECS.